-For the year ended December 31, 2012, the Company recorded a net loss of \$9.3 million or \$0.04 per share compared to a net loss of \$219.9 million or \$0.98 per share for the same period in 2011.
-The losses during the year were primarily due to ongoing operating costs and exploration and evaluation expenditures incurred by the Company exceeding interest revenue earned on cash and cash equivalents and short-term investments.
-Also contributing to the loss was a \$518 thousand decrease to the carrying value of the Company's investment in Wescan Goldfields Inc. (2011 - \$842 thousand).
-The losses during 2011 were primarily due to the impairment of certain previously capitalized exploration and evaluation assets (\$208.4 million) as well as ongoing operating costs and exploration and evaluation expenditures incurred by the Company exceeding interest revenue earned on cash and cash equivalents and short-term investments.
+For the year ended December 31, 2013, the Company recorded a net loss of \$5.6 million or \$0.02 per share compared to a net loss of \$9.3 million or \$0.04 per share in 2012.
+These losses were primarily due to ongoing operating costs and exploration and evaluation expenditures incurred by the Company exceeding interest revenue earned on cash and cash equivalents and short-term investments.
+Also contributing to the loss in 2012 was a \$518 thousand decrease to the carrying value of the Company's investment in Wescan Goldfields Inc.